gher-uliege/gher-uliege.github.io/Meetings/SDC_VRE_Liege/index.md

 The campus is located
 * 7 km from the *Guillemins* train station
 * 9 km from the town center.

-The meeting room will be announced later.
+The exact meeting room will be announced later.

 [How to get there?](../../Diva-Workshops/howtogetthere.md)